BIDS-Xu-Lab/BIDS-Xu-Lab.github.io/content/nlp-llm-ig/first-nlp-llm-ig-meeting.md

 ### Get Involved!

-We invite all members to actively participate in the activities of the Yale NLP LLM Interest Group.
+We invite all members to actively participate in the activities of the Yale NLP/LLM Interest Group.
 Whether you're a seasoned NLP practitioner or just starting to explore the field, there's a place for you in our community.
 Stay tuned for updates on upcoming events and initiatives!

 ### Connect With Us:

-Join our **mailing list [https://mailman.yale.edu/mailman/listinfo/nlp-llm-ig](https://mailman.yale.edu/mailman/listinfo/nlp-llm-ig)** to stay informed about future meetings and events.
+[**Join our mailing list**](https://mailman.yale.edu/mailman/listinfo/nlp-llm-ig) to stay informed about future meetings and events.